wmmihaa/Introduction-to-Node.js/documentation/hol4.md

     "test": "./node_modules/.bin/mocha --reporter spec" },
 ```

 ## Exercise
 ### Create the test
 * Create a forlder in VS project called **test**
-* Add a file called **unittest.js** andopen the file in VS Code
+* Add a file called **unittest.js** and open the file in VS Code

 ### Import references
-In this lab you rare going to use three references:
+In this lab you are going to use three references:
 * **request**&nbsp;&nbsp;Used make the call to the *product* service
 * **chai**&nbsp;&nbsp;Used to validate the result
 * **hol3.js**&nbsp;&nbsp;Used start the service